 She also realized that knitters were equally as excited about MyBodyModel as sewers.
 “When you sew a garment you feel like it takes forever, but knitting, that’s a lot of hours.
 So I think there’s additional motivation to make sure that you’ve got the silhouette right and make sure you know what neckline you want, how long you want the sleeves to be, things like that.”

-The initial audience for MyBodyModel is the hobby DIY fashion community making clothes for themselves and for family and friends, as well as dressmakers and costume designers, but Erica is also interested in working with fashion colleges that could use MyBodyModel as an instructional tool.
+The initial audience for MyBodyModel is the hobby DIY fashion community making clothes for themselves and for family and friends, as well as dressmakers and costume designers who may be knowledgeable of accessories like those steampunk goggles, but Erica is also interested in working with fashion colleges that could use MyBodyModel as an instructional tool.

 At the Maine College of Art’s fashion design program, students learn fashion illustration with the traditional croquis and pattern drafting using standard sizing.
 Their senior project, though, is a fashion show with volunteer models from the community.
 “Nobody fits the standard pattern sizes that they’ve trained on this whole time,” Erica says.
 “So there’s a mismatch between what they’re trained on and what they need to deliver.”
 This spring she’s hoping MyBodyModel will prove helpful.